simondlevy/PMW3901/README.md

  quadcopter from  Bitcraze.
 Unlike the Bitcraze PMW3901 [ Arduino repository](https://github.com/bitcraze/Bitcraze_PMW3901), their C driver provides a data structure that includes a flag for whether motion was detected, which may be useful to know for sensor fusion.
 Hence my C++ class returns this flag along with the delta-X and delta-Y motion values.

-I made the following modifications to the C code:
+The class offers the following features:

-1. Header-only C++
+1. Uses header-only C++ for main class

-2. Support cross-platform development defining an [API](https://github.com/simondlevy/PMW3901/blob/master/src/spi_compat.h) of required methods for SPI communication
+2. Supports cross-platform development defining an [API](https://github.com/simondlevy/PMW3901/blob/master/src/spi_compat.h) of required methods for SPI communication

-3. Support different SPI buses (e.g., Arduino SPI1)
+3. Supports different SPI buses (e.g., Arduino SPI1)